 The easement explains what is and isn’t allowed to happen on that land.
 Generally, our easements limit development and subdivision and protect the land for farming, forestry, nature, and/or recreation.

 We reach out to landowners every year by email, phone, or letter.
 We also visit all conserved land periodically to ensure that the easement is being upheld and to document any significant changes made to the land.
-These call and visits are a great time to ask us questions you might have about land management.
+These calls and visits are a great time to ask us questions you might have about land management.
 If we don’t know the answer, we can direct you to someone who will.